Basic Representations of Genus Zero Nonabelian Hodge Spaces: Classes of nearby representations

-\begin{remark} The classes of nearby representations arise from the action of $\SL_2(\mathbb C)$ on connections on the affine line.
-However, as already mentioned in the introduction, there is a larger class of natural operations on connections: indeed one can consider Möbius transformations, which have the effect of changing the point at infinity in the identification $\mathbb P^1=\mathbb C\cup\{\infty\}$, as well as the operation consisting in tensoring a connection with an arbitrary rank one local system on a Zariski open subset of $\mathbb P^1$.
-This larger class of operations on connections on $\mathbb P^1$ plays an essential role in the extension due to Deligne-Arinkin \cite{deligne2006letter, arinkin2010rigid} of the Katz algorithm for rigid local systems to the case of irregular connections, which provides a way to reduce any irreducible rigid connection on $\mathbb P^1$ to the trivial rank one connection by repeated application of one of these operations.
-Since the symplectic $\SL_2(\mathbb C)$ transformations don't commute with these other operations in general, the latter do not preserve the diagram or the classes of nearby representations. \end{remark}
+\begin{Remark} The classes of nearby representations arise from the action of $\SL_2(\mathbb C)$ on connections on the affine line.
+However, as already mentioned in the introduction, there is a larger class of natural operations on connections: indeed one can consider M\"obius transformations, which have the effect of changing the point at infinity in the identification $\mathbb P^1=\mathbb C\cup\{\infty\}$, as well as the operation consisting in tensoring a connection with an arbitrary rank one connection on a~Zariski open subset of $\mathbb P^1$.
+This larger class of operations on connections on~$\mathbb P^1$ plays an essential role in the extension due to Deligne--Arinkin \cite{arinkin2010rigid,deligne2006letter} of the Katz algorithm for rigid local systems to the case of irregular connections, which provides a way to reduce any irreducible rigid connection on~$\mathbb P^1$ to the trivial rank one connection by repeated application of one of these operations.
+Since the symplectic $\SL_2(\mathbb C)$ transformations do not commute with these other operations in general, the latter do not preserve the diagram or the classes of nearby representations. \end{Remark}